Why is everyone talking about natural dishwashing sponges?

 Would you like to switch to an alternative option, but don't know which one to buy?

-You don't have to start with three different tools.
+You don't have to start with three types of tools.

-Start with the one that will make the biggest difference for you:
+Start with what makes the biggest difference for you:

-👉 Looking for a natural, compostable solution? → Sewn loofah
+👉 A natural, compostable solution? → Sewn loofah

-👉 Struggling with stubborn stains? → Copper sponge
+👉 Are you fighting stubborn dirt? → Copper sponge

 If you want to simplify the switch.
 Click and choose what works for you: